-Identification and Control of Johnsongrass, Vaseygrass, and Guinea Grass in Pastures1 H. Smith, J. Ferrell, and B. Sellers2 Johnsongrass is a common perennial grass that grows throughout the South and Midwest.
+Identification and Control of Johnsongrass, Vaseygrass, and Guinea Grass in Pastures1

+H. Smith, J. Ferrell, and B. Sellers2

+Johnsongrass is a common perennial grass that grows throughout the South and Midwest.
 It is so common and well known as a troublesome weed that any large undesirable grass is often called johnsongrass.
 This is problematic because it is one of three perennial grasses found in pastures.
 Vaseygrass and guinea grass are often misidentified as johnsongrass but they have very different herbicide recommendations.
 Calling a plant johnsongrass when it is really vaseygrass or guinea grass can result in the wrong recommendation and lead to an expensive herbicide failure.

-Identification: Johnsongrass, Vaseygrass, Guinea Grass All three grasses have a prominent white midrib that extends the length of the leaf.
+Identification: Johnsongrass, Vaseygrass, Guinea Grass

+All three grasses have a prominent white midrib that extends the length of the leaf.
 But few similarities exist beyond this characteristic.

+Growth Habit

-Growth Habit All three grasses are perennial, but only johnsongrass has a creeping rhizome system and grows in patches rather than in individual bunches.
+All three grasses are perennial, but only johnsongrass has a creeping rhizome system and grows in patches rather than in individual bunches.
 Vaseygrass and guinea grass are both bunch-type grasses without a significant rhizome system.
 Additionally, vaseygrass is most commonly found in wet fields or along drainage ditches.
 Johnsongrass and guinea grass prefer dryer sites.

+Seedhead

-Seedhead Johnsongrass and guinea grass have an open panicle seedhead that is angular.
+Johnsongrass and guinea grass have an open panicle seedhead that is angular.
 Color and size are the key differences between johnsongrass and guinea grass seedheads.
 Johnsongrass seeds are much larger and have a red/black mottled color, while the guinea grass seeds are smaller and somewhat green.
 Vaseygrass has a very different seedhead with alternating spikelets forming silky hairs around the seeds.
 Seeds are produced along the entire length of the seedhead branch, which does not occur in johnsongrass or guinea grass seedheads.

 Figure 1.
-From left to right, guinea grass seedhead (Credits: Hunter Smith); johnsongrass seedhead (Credits: Brent Sellers); vaseygrass seedhead (Credits: Brent Sellers). - 1.
-This document is SS-AGR-363, one of a series of the Agronomy Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+From left to right, guinea grass seedhead (Credits: Hunter Smith); johnsongrass seedhead (Credits: Brent Sellers); vaseygrass seedhead.
+Credits: Brent Sellers

+- 1. This document is SS-AGR-363, one of a series of the Agronomy Department, UF/IFAS Extension.
 Original publication date August 2012.
+Reviewed October 2015.
 Visit the EDIS website at http://edis.ifas.ufl.edu. - 2.
-H. Smith, graduate assistant, Agronomy Department; J. Ferrell, associate professor, Agronomy Department; and B. Sellers, associate professor, Agronomy Department, Range Cattle Research and Education Center, Ona, FL; Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, FL 32611.
+H. Smith, graduate assistant; J. Ferrell, professor, Agronomy Department; and B. Sellers, associate professor, Agronomy Department, Range Cattle Research and Education Center; UF/IFAS Extension, Gainesville, FL 32611.

 The use of trade names in this publication is solely for the purpose of providing specific information.
 UF/IFAS does not guarantee or warranty the products named, and references to them in this publication do not signify our approval to the exclusion of other products of suitable composition.
 All chemicals should be used in accordance with directions on the manufacturer's label.

 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
+For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.

-U.S. Department of Agriculture, Cooperative Extension Service, University of Florida, IFAS, Florida A&M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
-Thomas A. Obreza, Interim Dean Seeds Guinea grass has small, oval, light green seeds, which often have wrinkles.
+U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
+Nick T. Place, dean for UF/IFAS Extension.

+Seeds

+Guinea grass has small, oval, light green seeds, which often have wrinkles.
 Vaseygrass seeds have similar characteristics but are flatter, with the presence of hairs.
 Johnsongrass has much larger, pointed seeds that develop a reddish/brown tint as they mature.